Beech Hill Hotel

 Ronald Buck from Heaton Moor, Stockport, 25, made his first flight in January 1915, awarded his Aviator’s Certificate on 7 August 1915, joined the RFC, and was seriously wounded in France on 20 October 1916 such as to be graded ‘permanently unfit for pilot duties’.

-Harry Robinson from Halifax, 21, was part of the May 1915 intake, achieved his Aviator’s Certificate on 2 April 1916.
+Harry Robinson from Halifax, 21, was part of the May 1915 intake, and achieved his Aviator’s Certificate on 2 April 1916.

-A private Seaplane School was established in 1912 and the first lesson took place on 9 September.
+The first Brtish Seaplane School was established in 1912 and the first lesson took place on 9 September.
 The School was taken over on behalf of the Government, and in May 1916 training operations at Cockshott Point and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
 Large numbers of probationary Sub-Lieutenants were sent to Windermere for basic instruction.
 In June 1916, the headquarters of the RNAS at Windermere moved from Cockshott Point to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to Royal Naval Air Station Windermere.
 RNAS Windermere closed down at the end of June 1917.